 - 1.1.
-Members will recall that the COVID-19 emergency and Financial Position report to the Broads Authority on 22 May 2020 provided draft year-end figures for 2019/20, which detailed a consolidated surplus of £196,652.
-These figures were used to produce the draft Statement of Accounts, signed and published on our website on 15 May. - 1.2.
+The Statement of Accounts and the Annual Audit Results were considered by the Audit and Risk Committee on 17 November 2020.
+A verbal update will be provided at this meeting. - 1.2.
+Members will recall that the COVID-19 emergency and financial position report to the Broads Authority on 22 May 2020 provided draft year-end figures for 2019/20, which detailed a consolidated surplus of £196,652.
+These figures were used to produce the draft Statement of Accounts, signed and published on our website on 15 May. - 1.3.
 The impacts of COVID saw the Accounts and Audit (Coronavirus) (Amendments) Regulations 2020 (SI 2020/404) move the deadline for approving the final Statement of Accounts from 31 July to 30 November.
 This means the audit has now spanned several months since the start in May.
 Where amendments have been notified up to this date, they have been incorporated into the final document at Appendix 1.
 Amendments required after this date will be reported verbally at this meeting.
-Ernst and Young LLP (EY) draft Annual Audit Results is the next item on this agenda.